nre-learning/nrelabs-curriculum/lessons/git-version-control/stage5/guide.md

 git clone git@remote:jane/network-configs.git
 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux1', this)">Run this snippet</button>

+(type "yes" and hit enter if prompted "Are you sure you want to continue connecting")

 We now have a local repository where we can use all of the git fundamentals we've been learning thus far.
 Enter this directory and take a look at the commit history: